datacarpentry/geospatial-workshop/setup.md

 > ## macOS - Install with Packages (Beginner)
 >
 > The simplest way to install these geospatial libraries is to install the latest version of [Kyng Chaos's pre-built package](http://www.kyngchaos.com/software/frameworks) for GDAL Complete.
-Be aware that several other libraries are also installed, including the UnixImageIO, SQLite3, and `NumPy`.
+Be aware that several other libraries are also installed, including the UnixImageIO, SQLite3, and NumPy.
 >
 > After downloading the package in the link above, you will need to double-click the cardbord box icon to complete the installation.
 Depending on your security settings, you may get an error message about "unidentified developers".
 You can enable the installation by following [these instructions](https://kb.wisc.edu/page.php?id=25443) for installing programs from unidentified developers.
 >